 38. Use Well Optimized Videos to Get the Message in Your Prospect’s Inbox

 Same goes for your videos.
-While it’s encouraged to appeal to more than the reading function of your audience’s cognition, it’s also strongly advised to make sure that the strategies you’re using to increase your open rates work properly, otherwise the entire extra effort is in vain.
+While it’s encouraged to appeal to more than the reading function of your audience’s cognition, it’s also strongly advised to make sure that the strategies you’re using to improve email open rates work properly, otherwise the entire extra effort is in vain.

 Video email marketing is a thing, but only as long as you get the technical part straight.

-Besides improving the template of your email design, images will have to be responsive too, as a lot of our understanding when it comes to skimming through content comes from a concise image.
-Not because they are better than a thousand words, but because your prospect will know from your image if they’re interested in going through all your content.
+Besides improving the template of your email design, images will have to be responsive too.
+A lot of our understanding comes from a concise image when we start skimming through content.
+Not because images are better than a thousand words, but because your prospect will know from your image if they’re interested in going through all your content.
 If this leverage they’re judging content based on doesn’t work, your email risks to never be opened again.

 40. Use Email Authentication to Prevent Fake Accounts from Sending Emails in Your Name

-This one’s a milestone for anyone running a business, and doesn’t only apply for the email campaigns, but for your personal branding strategy as well.
+This is a milestone for business owners, and doesn’t only apply for the email campaigns, but for your personal branding strategy as well.
 It’s essential to have authentication in order to minimize the chances of a dirty competitor’s fake account sending emails in your name.
-It is true that, in the business world, one mistake can cost you everything you’ve been working for during the past years.
+It is true that, in the business world, one mistake can cost you everything you’ve been working for.

 Plus, this is another great way to improve the rate of emails actually landing in your users’ inbox.
-The authentication can also be required to users in order to read the emails you’re sending, this being another security leverage that you can use to improve open rates and the overall success of your email marketing campaigns.
+The authentication can also be required to users in order to read the emails you’re sending, which is another security leverage that you can use to improve open rates and the overall success of your email marketing campaigns.